-The first word that comes to mind when coming into contact with Huawei Watch Fit is style.
-It wouldn’t be a stretch to label it as having the most stylish design on our best low-cost smartwatch list.
-The case is made from durable polymer fiber with a matte finish, and the design borrows heavily from the Apple Watch alternatives.
+When seeing the Huawei Watch Fit, the first word that comes to mind is - stylish.
+It has one of the sleekest watch faces on our best low-cost smartwatch list.
+The case is made from durable polymer fiber with a matte finish, and the design borrows heavily from other devices in the Apple Watch series.
 On the downside, the strap feels a little too spongy.

-With a slightly arched AMOLED display and vibrant colors, using Huawei Watch Fit is a treat for your eyes.
+Nonetheless, with a slightly arched AMOLED screen and vibrant colors, using the Huawei Watch Fit is a treat for your eyes.
 Everything is clearly displayed, and the interface is user-friendly.
 Thanks to the 456 x 280 HD resolution, the screen feels perfectly adequate.
-The only thing that bugged us is the comparably low visibility when the device is exposed to strong sunlight.
+The only thing that bugged us was the relatively low visibility when the device was exposed to intense sunlight.

-On the other hand, this is also regarded by some as the best budget smartwatch for health activities thanks to its scientific guidance and extensive analysis.
+This is regarded by some as the best budget smartwatch for health activities thanks to its science-backed fitness guidance features.
 In addition, the water resistance rating of 50 meters allows you to use it for shallow-water activities, including swimming.

-Huawei Watch Fit comes with a 180 mAh battery that can last up to 10 days if you enable sleep tracking and heart rate monitoring, work out for 30 minutes per week, and receive up to 50 messages and three calls every 24 hours.
-But if you activate the GPS mode, you’ll need to charge the device after around 12 hours.
-Ultimately the battery life depends on user habits, but these are pretty accurate estimates that place Huawei among the best budget waterproof and GPS smartwatch devices.
+The Huawei Watch Fit comes with a 180 mAh battery that can last up to ten days if you enable sleep tracking and heart rate monitoring, work out for 30 minutes per week, and receive up to 50 messages and three calls every 24 hours.
+If you activate the GPS mode, you’ll need to charge the device after 12 hours.
+Ultimately, the battery life depends on user habits, but these are pretty accurate estimates that place Huawei among the best budget waterproof and GPS-capable smartwatch choices.

 The magnetic charger isn't as impressive, especially if you want to use the smartwatch while it’s charging.
-Still, the charger is powerful enough, as we managed to fully recharge the smartwatch within about an hour.
+Still, it’s powerful enough, as we managed to fully recharge the smartwatch within an hour.